GuidanceMantras/GuidanceMantras/README.md

 ### Government Exams
 - Start preparing for government exams at 20(3 years degree) or 21 years old(4 years degree)
 - Some government jobs are not good in the first 5-10 years, after that government jobs are best in life
-- Do not fall for the quick and easy private jobs, think in the long term for your personal benefits
+- If you are aiming for government exams, Do not fall for the quick and easy private jobs, think in the long term for your personal benefits
 - Do search on google like below
 " How to prepare for government exams' or "How to prepare for government exams reddit" or on Quora "what are the important government exams in india/your state?